gvwilson/sensibleadventures/wrestler/wrestler.md

 Luft slides onto the bench beside her.
 "This is Chief Walker," he says, jerking his chin at the impassive man standing opposite them.
-There are only a handful of other Anuat in the alehouse, none of them apparently sober enough to stand.
+There are only a handful of other Nukilik in the alehouse, none of them apparently sober enough to stand.

 Argasdottir pries Luft's hand off her arm.